Controllo di qualità della lavorazione di pezzi in piccoli lotti CNC: Una guida passo passo

 Domande frequenti

-It depends on part criticality: For safety-critical parts (PER ESEMPIO., automotive brakes), yes—0 defects are non-negotiable.
-Per parti non critiche (PER ESEMPIO., hobbyist parts), sampling (every 5th part) is often enough to save time without risking quality.
+It depends on part criticality: For safety-critical parts (per esempio., automotive brakes), yes—0 defects are non-negotiable.
+For non-critical parts (per esempio., hobbyist parts), campionamento (every 5th part) is often enough to save time without risking quality.